strozfriedberg/ese_parser/lib/README.md

 An example program, `ese_parser`, is included in the project.
 This executable will dump all (or selected) tables from an ESE database to the console.

 When compiled with the `nt_comparison` feature for Windows (`cargo build --example ese_parser --features nt_comparison`), this program has three modes:
-* `EseParser` - accesses database using our own parser
+* `EseParser` - accesses database using this parser
 * `EseApi` - accesses database using MS esent.dll
 * `Both` - parses using both methods, compares the results, and reports any differences.
 ```